CryptoRodeo/oras-downstream/README.md

 ## Configure Additional Tooling
 ### Konflux CI
 *pending*
+The [official Konflux CI docs](https://konflux-ci.dev/docs/getting-started/) are currently geared towards configuring YAML files.
+> At the time of publication, to create applications in Konflux, you need to manually configure them by editing YAML files

+For this repository the Konflux UI was used to configure Konflux CI.

+Here are the steps:
+Github:
+- Install and configure the [Red Hat Konflux](https://github.com/apps/red-hat-konflux) Github application

+Konflux UI (PENDING):
+- Create an application in your workspace
+- Add the repository as a component

 ### Github
 #### Keep your upstream repo git module reference up to date